Jason Kidd Rookie Cards

 This budget-friendly Collector’s Choice brand has a very clean design.
 Fantastic full action photo and the vector image on the lower-right corner is a hit with me.

 This rookie card of Mr. Kidd can be found in Series 2 packs.
-Two parallels exist, Silver which features a silver facsimile signature inserted 1:1 packs and Gold featuring gold facsimile signature inserted 1:36 packs.
+Two parallels exist, Silver which features a silver facsimile signature inserted in 1:1 packs, and Gold featuring a gold facsimile signature inserted in 1:36 packs.